bin456789/reinstall/README.en.md

 - `--rdp-port PORT` Change RDP port (DD Windows only)
 - `--ssh-port PORT` Change SSH port (for log observation during installation)
 - `--web-port PORT` Change Web port (for log observation during installation)
-- `--frpc-toml PATH` Add frpc for intranet tunneling (DD Windows only).
-Parameter can be local filepath or HTTP URL
+- `--frpc-config PATH` Add frpc for intranet tunneling (DD Windows only).
+Parameter can be local filepath or HTTP URL of the configuration file.
 - `--cloud-data PATH_OR_URL` Inject cloud-init NoCloud configuration into the DD'd Linux image (DD Linux only)
 - `--hold 1` Reboot only into install environment, without running installer, only for SSH connect to test network connection.
 - `--hold 2` Prevent reboot after the DD process finishes.
 For SSH login to modify system content.
 The Windows system will be mounted at `/os`, but Linux systems will **NOT** be automatically mounted.